 2. Advising New Businesses and Organizations.
 I advise people and assist them in setting up new businesses and organizations.
 Forming the entity (corporation, LLC, or nonprofit corporation) is the easy part.
 Many potential clients can do that without a lawyer.
 They retain me to advise them on what type of entity to form, to draft agreements with their partners, customers, and vendors, and to help them protect themselves, minimize risk, and maximize the probability of a successful outcome if litigation is unavoidable.

-3. Certain Types of Litigation.
+3. A Limited Number of Certain Types of Litigation Cases.
 I advise and represent clients in litigation or who may become involved in litigation.
 Much of the litigation I do involves disputes between businesses, disputes between business partners, breach of contract claims, corporate veil litigation, misrepresentation claims, business torts, intellectual property disputes (including TTAB actions), and real estate litigation (including boundary and easement disputes, mountain real estate issues, and significant HOA disputes).

 4.Speaking, Teaching, and Writing.
 I enjoy sharing what I have learned in my 36-year career with other lawyers and I speak frequently at CLE seminars.
 I've written many articles for The Colorado Lawyer and other publications.